timmywil/panzoom/README.md

 # jQuery Panzoom

 Panzoom is a progressive plugin to create panning and zooming functionality for an element.
 Panzoom supports the same browsers as jQuery 2.0 and can be used with jQuery 1.9.0+ or jQuery 2.0+.
-It uses CSS transforms and matrix functions to take advantage of hardware/GPU acceleration in the browser.
-Although IE<=8 is not supported, this plugin is future-proof.
+Rather than setting width and height on an image tag, Panzoom uses CSS transforms and matrix functions to take advantage of hardware/GPU acceleration in the browser, which means the element can be _anything_: an image, a video, an iframe, a canvas, text, WHATEVER.
+And although IE<=8 is not supported, this plugin is future-proof.

 jquery.panzoom.min.js (5.4kb), included in this repo, is compressed with [uglifyjs](https://github.com/mishoo/UglifyJS).

 ## Mobile support

-Panzoom includes support for touch gestures and even supports pinch gestures for zooming.
+Panzoom includes support for touch gestures and even supports __pinch gestures__ for zooming.
 It is perfectly suited for both mobile and desktop browsers.
 You'll be amazed at how well this performs on your iPad or iPhone.

 ## Dependencies